 Note: All references to 'Governing Body' within the Laws of Cricket shall be replaced by 'ICC Match Referee'.
+Where an ICC Match Referee is not in attendance at the ground, the on-field umpires will perform the role.

 1. Law 1 The Players